drinkbeer/CodingQuestion/design/TopKProblem.md

 3. Pass the sorted TopK list to the Storage Host, and do a K-way merge, to get the final TopK.
 Time: O(KlogK).

-This approach will have better scalability and throughput.
-Drawbacks:
+Pros:
+* Better scalability and throughput comparing to the single host solution

+Cons:
 1. Data set could be streaming data, and no boundary (means infinite).
 2. We need per 1 minutes TopK, 5 minute TopK, or even 1 hour TopK, we cannot store all the state in the memory of Processor Host.
 (We can assume that the memory of Processor Host can only hold 1 minute's data).